-- 24. Have established, documented procedures to respond to and rectify a violation of a beneficiary's rights; - 25.
-Limit the use of chemical or physical restraints to the least restrictive method as described in 42 CFR 460.114; - 26.
-Have a written plan and procedure for handling emergency situations in accordance with 42 CFR 460.84.
-At least annually, the PACE organization must test, evaluate, and document the effectiveness of its emergency and disaster plans to ensure and maintain appropriate responses to situations and needs from both medical and non-medical emergencies.
-The PACE organization must have a documented plan to obtain emergency medical assistance from sources outside the center when needed; and - 27.
-Ensure that the minimum emergency equipment available for use at each PACE center includes easily portable oxygen, airways, suction, and emergency drugs, along with staff on the premises at all times who know how to use the equipment.
+- Have established documented procedures to respond to and rectify a violation of a beneficiary's rights; - Limit the use of chemical or physical restraints to the least restrictive method as described in 42 CFR 460.114; - Have a written plan and procedure for handling emergency situations in accordance with 42 CFR 460.84.
+At least annually the PACE organization must test, evaluate, and document the effectiveness of its emergency and disaster plans to ensure and maintain appropriate responses to situations and needs from both medical and non-medical emergencies.
+The PACE organization must have a documented plan to obtain emergency medical assistance from sources outside the center when needed; and - The minimum emergency equipment that must be available for use at each PACE center includes easily portable oxygen, airways, suction, and emergency drugs, along with staff on the premises at all times who know how to use the equipment.
 The PACE organization must establish, implement and maintain a written plan to ensure that all equipment is maintained in accordance with manufacturer's recommendations.